 Controlling time is one of the most challenging tasks that one undertakes, not only in a schedule but in life.
 This challenge requires the Make It Happen attitude, and it is this attitude that creates the performance and outcome of any goal or project.
 Your schedule is your most valuable communication tool to control time with the least amount of effort.

-The Scheduling Mindset is the most important part in originating and maintaining a schedule.
-It is the realization that you can control the project with effective scheduling and the attention that is required to maintain a schedule.
-This mindset must be established with the leaders and team members running the project.
+The Scheduling Mindset is the most critical part in originating and maintaining a schedule.
+It is the realization that you can control the project with effective scheduling and the essential attention to maintain a construction schedule.
+It would be best to establish this Scheduling Mindset with the leaders and team members running the project.

-The first step in controlling time is to understand and establish the project's goals and the intermediate steps that are required to meet those goals.
-Task management is directly affected by the time constraints that are placed on a project and the effort that it takes to communicate the expectations of the project.
-It is this picture of expectations (Your Schedule) that is required in order to have everyone on the same page, adhere to and follow.
-Without an effective construction schedule, projects are destined for failure.
+The first step in controlling time is understanding and establishing the project's goals and the intermediate steps required to meet those goals.
+Task management is directly affected by the time constraints placed on a project and its effort to communicate its expectations.
+This picture of expectations (Your Schedule) is required to have everyone on the same page, adhere to, and follow.
+Without an effective construction schedule, projects will experience delays and failure.

-Generally, the final version of the schedule going to construction should be an attachment to all contracts along with a procedure for communicating and documenting any changes as the project progresses.
-If the schedule is linked ﬁnancially to their performance, you will see increased attention and accountability.
+Generally, the final version of the schedule going to construction should be an attachment to all contracts and a procedure for communicating and documenting any changes as the project progresses.
+If the construction schedule is linked ﬁnancially to their performance, you will see increased attention and accountability.

-Effective scheduling is critical in running a successful construction project.
+Effective construction scheduling is critical in running a successful construction project.
 You cannot make proper and intelligent decisions without the right tools and information.
-Most importantly it is the attitude of expectation and accountability that will automate the power of the schedule to run the project.
+Most importantly, it is the attitude of expectation and accountability that will automate the power of the schedule to run the project.